 2.4.1.
-Effect of T. diversifolia and M. charantia extracts on the larvae and pupae of A. gambiae were achieved by adding 1.0 μg of the crude extract from leaf into 100ml of distilled water.
-From these, five concentrations of 0.1%, 0.2%, 0.3%, 0.4% and 0.5% of the plant extracts were prepared into a petri dish of 9cm diameter and 3cm depth.
+Effect of T. diversifolia and M. charantia extracts on the larvae and pupae of A. gambiae

+Larvicidal and pupacidal activity of the plant extracts was carried out at different concentrations by preparing the required stock solutions following the standard procedure [10].
+The desired concentrations levels were achieved prepared by adding 1.0 μg of the crude extract from leaf into 100ml of distilled water.
+From thesethis, five concentrations of 0.1%, 0.2%, 0.3%, 0.4% and 0.5% of the plant extracts were prepared into a petri dish of 9cm diameter and 3cm depth.
 The treatments were separately added to 2.5 Liters of water inside a bowl and yeast powder was added in order to provide source of food for the introduced larvae.
 Twenty (20) larvae and pupae of Anopheles species were separately introduced into treated and untreated water (control).
 Each treatment was replicated three times.
-Mortality was observed and recorded over 24 hours after the introduction of larvae and pupae to notice a recovery time of 5 minutes was allowed.
+Mortality was observed and recorded over 24 hours, after the introduction of larvae and pupae to notice a recovery time of 5 minutes was allowed.